intel/nauta/docs/user-guide/actions/getting_started.md

 * **Submission Date**: This column gives the submission date in the format: MM/DD/YYYY, hour:min:second AM/PM.
 * **Start Date**: This column shows the experiment start date in the format: MM/DD/YYYY, hour:min:second AM/PM.
 * **Duration**: This column shows the duration of execution for this experiment in days, hours, minutes and seconds.
 * **Type**: Experiment Type can be Training, Jupyter, or Inference.
 Training indicates that the experiment was launched from the CLI.
 Jupyter indicates that the experiment was launched using Jupyter Notebook.
-Inference means that training is largely complete and you have begun running predictions (inference) with this model.
+Inference means that training is largely complete and you have begun running predictions (Inference) with this model.

 You can perform the tasks discussed below at the web UI.

 ### Expand Experiment Details

-Click on a _listed experiment name_ to see additional details for that experiment.
+Click _listed experiment name_ to see additional details for that experiment.
 The following details are examples only.

 This screen is divided into two frames.
 The left-side frame shows: